NZRO/twitter_ios_starter/README.md

 ## Notes

 DO NOT have a different instructor for a 'part 2' assignment.
-Also, it might be best to try to edit out mistakes here and there.
+Also, it might be best to try to edit out mistakes here and there to make a shorter video